scorum/scorum-go/examples/deposits/README.md

 * Incoming transfers monitor
   * Pull history operations each 10 seconds
   * Take only operations created in blocks with number <= LastIrreversibleBlockNum
-  * Sort the operations and filters only transfers
   * Increase deposits balances with the transferred amounts

 * Payout